Devansh-awat/greenbotics/README.md

 **Potential Improvements:**

-- Use a motor driver that can output higher currents, to allow for the use of higher performance motors
+- Explore motor driver that can output higher currents, if we upgrade existing motors to higher performance motors

 ## Steering System

 For our steering mechanism, we needed a design that was precise.
-Like all other aspects of our robot’s design, our first choice was to use a LEGO based mechanism.
-To do that we could have used any encoder based motor (such as a spike prime small motor) as a makeshift servo motor.
+Like all other aspects of our robot’s design, our first choice was to use a Lego based mechanism.
+Ackerman steering is a popular choice in automobiles, as the front inner wheel turns more than the front outer wheel, thereby reducing skid.
+However it was complicated to build it.
+We first tried the simpler parallel steering mechanism and it turned out to be pretty good for our robot, so we didn't consider Ackerman steering.

-The problem was, that while any LEGO motor would have been both highly precise and easy to integrate, even the smallest motor was too bulky and required separate wires.
+The steering could have been driven by any encoder based motor (such as a spike prime small motor) as a makeshift servo motor.
+The problem was, that while any Lego motor would have been both highly precise and easy to integrate, even the smallest motor was too bulky and required integration with motor driver.

-Therefore, we decided to use an off the shelf servo motor.
-To integrate it into our LEGO based design, we 3D printed a custom servo mount which could be attached with LEGO screws to the front of the chassis directly behind the front wheel, while simultaneously hot gluing the servo horn to the axle of the front wheels.
+Therefore, we decided to use an off the shelf servo motor, which was not only small but can be driven directly by Raspberry Pi's output port.
+To integrate it with our Lego based design, we 3D printed a custom servo mount which could be attached with Lego screws to the front of the chassis directly behind the front wheel, while simultaneously hot gluing the servo horn to 3D printed component that couples the horn to the axle of the front wheels.

+**Potential Improvements:**

+- Explore if Ackerman steering provides better maneuverability.

 ### Servo Motor